SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

       but others including `$` are allowed.
     - `suffixed()` like `suffixed(_docInfo)`

-- After the `=` you either write the type name if the type that implements the macro is in the same module, or you call `#externalMacro(module:type:)`.
+- After the `=` you either write `#externalMacro(module:type:)`
+  or call a different macro that expands to the macro's implementation.

 - XXX TR: What guidance can we give about choosing where the implementation goes?

 ## Implementing a Macro

-[Probably multiple sections]
+[TODO: Re-order for better flow, and split into multiple sections.]

 XXX OUTLINE: